devopsvenkat1488/Master_In_Terraform/README.md

 Failure Handling for Provisioners
 Gain insights into handling provisioner failures.
 Learn about retry mechanisms, timeouts, and the on_failure attribute to control provisioner behavior on failure.

-Day 6: Managing Environments with Workspaces Introduction to Terraform Workspaces
+[a link]Day 6: Managing Environments with Workspaces Introduction to Terraform Workspaces
 Understand the concept of workspaces and their role in managing different environments.
 Learn how workspaces aid in isolating configurations.